Programme/Approved Electives for 2021/22

 Intended Learning Outcomes

-describe and compare the architecture of prokaryotic and eukaryotic cells, explaining the roles of cellular organelles and the cellular and molecular interactions involved in the formation of tissues: 1,2explain the fundamental differences between the processes of bacterial cell division and mitosis and meiosis in eukaryotic cells and the implications these different types of cell division have on the genetic diversity of offspring (Mendelian genetics): 3describe the chemical structure and function of the key nucleic acids and describe the molecular mechanisms of DNA replication, transcription and processing of RNA molecules, explaining how these processes differ in prokaryotes and eukaryotes: 2,3compare and contrast the processes of translation and post-translational processing of proteins in prokaryotes and eukaryotes: 3 describe some of the major mechanisms of controlling gene expression in prokaryotes and eukaryotes and relate phenotypic diversity of cells within a multicellular organism to differences in gene expression: 1,3describe the major mechanisms for generation of genetic variation at the level of DNA and relate phenotypic diversity of prokaryotes and eukaryotes to the process of evolution by natural selection: 3discuss the structure and properties of biological membranes and describe the general mechanisms by which molecules are transported across them: 2describe the different types of intra- and inter-cellular signalling systems in eukaryotic cells: 1,3describe the practical applications of some of the naturally occurring DNA processing enzymes in recombinant DNA technology and the ethic implications of their use.: 1,3analyse and interpret experimental data and discuss the ethical implications of the use of animal models: 1communicate in a variety of different formats (poster, bioethics blog, oral presentation, essay) to different audiences: 1,3
+describe and compare the architecture of prokaryotic and eukaryotic cells, explaining the roles of cellular organelles and the cellular and molecular interactions involved in the formation of tissues: 2explain the fundamental differences between the processes of bacterial cell division and mitosis and meiosis in eukaryotic cells and the implications these different types of cell division have on the genetic diversity of offspring (Mendelian genetics): 2describe the chemical structure and function of the key nucleic acids and describe the molecular mechanisms of DNA replication, transcription and processing of RNA molecules, explaining how these processes differ in prokaryotes and eukaryotes: 2,3compare and contrast the processes of translation and post-translational processing of proteins in prokaryotes and eukaryotes: 3 describe some of the major mechanisms of controlling gene expression in prokaryotes and eukaryotes and relate phenotypic diversity of cells within a multicellular organism to differences in gene expression: 3describe the major mechanisms for generation of genetic variation at the level of DNA and relate phenotypic diversity of prokaryotes and eukaryotes to the process of evolution by natural selection: 2discuss the structure and properties of biological membranes and describe the general mechanisms by which molecules are transported across them: 3describe the different types of intra- and inter-cellular signalling systems in eukaryotic cells: 3describe the practical applications of some of the naturally occurring DNA processing enzymes in recombinant DNA technology and the ethic implications of their use: 3analyse and interpret experimental data and discuss the ethical implications of the use of animal models: 1communicate in a variety of different formats (poster, bioethics blog, oral presentation, essay) to different audiences: 1

 Description of Module Assessment

-Communication Skills PortfolioStudents will submit a portfolio demonstrating oral, written and visual communications skills to include a poster, contribution to a blog and a 5 minute oral presentation (the presentation may be synchronous or asynchronous).2: Online Tasks weighted 25%
+Communication Skills PortfolioStudents will submit a portfolio demonstrating oral, written and visual communications skills to include a poster with 5 minute oral presentation, contribution to a blog.2: Online Tasks weighted 30%

 Online Class TestThis paper will be released as a timed test in Blackboard.
 Students will find a link to this test on KLE on the day of the assessment.
 Once started, students will be given 2 hrs to complete.
 This is 1 hour more than we expect most students will actually need.
 International students will be asked to notify the School if they need an extension due to different time zones.